 However, kids exposed to this style of parenting, being devoid of negative punishment, often have an affinity towards aggression, lack self-control, and are often spoiled, which hinders their personality growth in the future.

 Parents and children are equally able to communicate in this parenting technique, and children do not feel intimidated when expressing themselves.
 Children’s self-esteem may be higher than that of other children since they know their parents will love them no matter what.
 Since parents work around their children’s needs and want, conflicts are minimized.

-The parents react to their children’s behaviour rather than imposing sanctions in advance, so kids may not have any sense of boundaries.
+The parents react to their children’s behavior rather than imposing sanctions in advance, so kids may not have any sense of boundaries.

 Studies have found that this type of parenting technique may incline kids to behave riskily in the future, particularly concerning alcohol use.
 Since children rarely defer to their parents or treat them with more respect, they tend not to understand respect.
 The issues can be especially challenging in work, school, and other social contexts.